What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Want a sample of Sairee Beach's nightlife without having to do much research?
 Just join the Koh Tao Pub Crawl, running every Sunday, Monday, Wednesday, and Friday night.

-For 380 baht, you get a T-shirt, one bucket, two shots, and all-night drink specials at 4 selected locations.
+For 380 baht, you get a T-shirt, one bucket, two shots, and all-night drink specials at four selected locations.